-The first step in taking a DNA test is identifying which DNA test you need to take.
-After you’ve compared the best DNA tests and identified the one you want, you need to do the following:
+The first step is identifying which DNA test you need to take.
+After you’ve compared the best DNA tests and found the one you want, here’s how to order and take a DNA test:

 Some companies might give out a lot of information for a cheap price, but if that information is not useful to you or is not accurate, it’s irrelevant how much the test costs.

-- For ancestry DNA tests, MyHeritage is the best value for its detailed ancestry analysis and family tree builder software.
+- For ancestry DNA tests, Ancestry is our top choice for its detailed ancestry analysis and family tree builder software.

-- For health and wellness DNA tests, Everlywell is the best valuefor its discreet medical tests that offer precise information about your physical health.
+- For health and wellness DNA tests, Everlywell is a great option, with its discreet medical tests that offer precise information about your physical health.

-- For pet DNA tests, Embark is the best value for identifying your dog’s ethnic makeup and maximizing its health based on its unique genetic factors.
+- For pet DNA tests, Embark is our favorite as it identifies your dog’s ethnic makeup and maximizes its health based on its unique genetic factors.